na995909/Amazon-like/README.md

 In this app,the user can choose which item to purchase by ID.
 After inputting an appropriate quantity, the quantity will depelete available quantity for a product and also update the appropriate table with sales
-Below attached Link to the video:
+Below attached Link to the video:[a relative link](Screen Recording.mov)